University Human Resources

 Interview Preparation and Candidate Interview Guide

-The following sample questions are intended to elicit information from candidates about their demonstration of Brown’s core competencies in their past work experiences.
-Please select a few questions from the specific competencies critical to success in your position; it is not necessary to ask all of the sample questions for each competency.
-Each candidate should be asked the same set of questions.
+The sample questions provided below are designed to help you gather evidence of a candidate’s demonstration of Brown’s core competencies through their prior work experience.
+Select a focused set of questions aligned with the competencies most critical to your position; it is not necessary to use every sample question.
+To ensure a fair and consistent evaluation process, each candidate should be asked the same core set of questions.

 Example Questions by Topic